 The premise is that “under law” means “required to observe and keep the Law of Moses”.

 Let’s see, Paul says in this verse “for sin has no dominion over you since you are not under law”.
 Then logically, when you are “under law” sin does have dominion over you.

-Now, if “under law” means “required to keep and obey the law of God as given through Moses”, then was not Jesus “under law”?
-Wasn’t he required to keep and obey the Law of Moses?
+Now, if “under law” means “required to keep and obey the law of God given through Moses”, then was not Jesus “under law”?
+Wasn’t Jesus required to keep and obey the Law of Moses?
 Of course he was.
 As a son of Israel from the tribe of Judah, Jesus was required to obey the Law of Moses, which he observed and kept perfectly.

 The argument falls apart right there.